Holocaust Victims Assistance

 Pensions for Holocaust Survivors from European Countries:

-The Czech Republic administers a restitution program through the Czech Social Security Administration for those who participated in the resistance movement during World War II.
+- The Czech Republic administers a restitution program through the Czech Social Security Administration for those who participated in the resistance movement during World War II.
 Through this program Holocaust survivors are eligible to receive a lump sum payment.
 For more information, contact the Czech Social Security Administration at http://www.cssz.cz/en/contacts.
+An application form can be found at: https://eportal.cssz.cz/documents/10593/2010767/OD_ZZPDO.pdf.

-The Commission for the Compensation of Victims of Spoliation (CIVS) located in France processes claims on all financial assets and property (frozen accounts, dormant accounts, life insurance policies, works of art, etc.) confiscated under the anti-Semetic laws introduced during the Second World War.
+- The Commission for the Compensation of Victims of Spoliation (CIVS) located in France processes claims on all financial assets and property (frozen accounts, dormant accounts, life insurance policies, works of art, etc.) confiscated under the anti-Semitic laws introduced during World War II.
 All claimants are entitled to apply to the Commission regardless of his or her current country of residence.
 For more information on French Looted Property and Assets/French Orphans visit www.civs.gouv.fr.

 German Government Ghetto Fund (BADV): A one-time payment paid directly by the German government to people who worked, at will and for pay, in a ghetto.
 For more information visit www.claimscon.org/what-we-do/compensation/germany-payments/ghetto-fund/badv-how-to-apply/.